Exoscale Compute Quick Start

 You can find your server’s IP in the instance list view and in the instance detail.

-sub-menu and then click on the
+section.
+Then click on the default

-rules of the group are listed.
-You’ll also see the list of instances your group
+group detail, where all rules of the group are listed.
+You will also see the

 - Type: inbound